aurora-multiphysics/platypus/design/tracker.md

 - Systems of complex variables are difficult to set up in MOOSE, and separate kernels for real and imaginary components must be created - highly error prone.

 ### Affected Problems

+- Any kind of problem we might like to solve in the frequency domain.

 ### Relevant MOOSE/libMesh GitHub issues/PRs